SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-13-jnj-thrombosis-pause.md

 ## Addendum 2021-Apr-14 (evening)

-The ACIP has voted to continue the "pause" for another 7-10 days, while more data is gathered.
-Their options are:
+The options the ACIP could choose amongst are:
 - withdraw EUA for JnJ entirely
 - impose population restrictions for JnJ (male, or female age > 50 yr)
 - go back to full use of JnJ

-I'm betting that the second option is what they'll choose, once there are some better data on subpopulations at risk for thromboses.
+The ACIP has voted to continue the "pause" for another 7-10 days, while more data is gathered.
+That's&hellip; less than ideal, but it's what's there.
+I _hope_ they'll be able to look through more data, conclude option 2 is the way to go, and resume vaccinations.
+It won't make a lot of difference in the US, but it _will_ make a lot of difference elsewhere, where JnJ or AZ/OX or "nothing" are the available options.

 And as [science journalist Kai Kupferschmidt](https://www.sciencemag.org/author/kai-kupferschmidt) points out, a lot of the risk assessments we did above depend on the denominator.
 Are we